 As soon as your heat is over, please exit the water promptly.
-Please belly ride in after the end of your heat.
+Please belly ride in after the end of your heat and return your jersey as soon as possible.
 Standing up during the next heat may disqualify you.

 We use a live scoring system, so you will know exactly what is happening during your heat with your score.
 If weather conditions are foul and you are unable to hear your score in the water, you will have results posted immediately upon exiting the water.